sindresorhus/electron-util/readme.md

 It must not be used until the `app.on('ready')` event has been emitted.

-It will be a noop during development and on other systems than macOS.
+It will be a no-op during development and on other systems than macOS.

 It will offer to automatically move the app for the user: